CSCI-1101-TTh12-F22/week9lab/README.md

 ## Data Structures

 ### Basic
-1. Create an empty dictionary.
-Use it to map months to the number of days they have.
-Print out each key-value pair on its own line.
+1. Create a dictionary that map months to the number of days they have.
+Then print out each key-value pair on its own line.

 2. Create a set of 10 celebrities or athletes that you like.
 Ask a user for their favorite celebrity or athelete.
 Check to see if that celebrity or athlete is also in your set.
 If so, print out a message saying you like that person, too.